enzdor/breakout/README.md

 Most of this was done by following the tutorial in https://rvagamejams.com/learn2love/.
 The rest of the features were added by me.
 TODO:
 - Scores / Hi-scores
-- Lifes and two stages
+- make second stage harder, up ball velo
 - Particles?
 - Sounds
 - Change size of paddle to make game harder?